juan-mpn/Mission-to-Mars/README.md

 Using **Dataframe, splinter and beautiful soup**, srape the **NASA** websites for Mission to Mars Latets news and Hemisphere text and full HD pictures.

 ## Objectives
-The goals for this challenge are for you to:
+The goals for this project are:

 Scrape the data from **_'https://mars.nasa.gov/news/'_**, utilizing Chromedriver.exe and inpspect content to later scrape.
 Also doing the same with Hemisphere information.